 Successfully defended a religious minister accused of historic sexual allegations.

-Securing the offering of no evidence against a young foreign student accused of rape where the complainant was highly intoxicated, after pursuing pre-trial disclosure issues.
+Secured the offering of no evidence against a young foreign student accused of rape where the complainant was highly intoxicated, after pursuing pre-trial disclosure issues.

-Obtained a suspended sentence for a man who had pleaded guilty to arranging to meet a 13-year-old for penetrative sex.
+Obtained a suspended sentence for a man who had pleaded guilty to arranging to meet a 13 year old for penetrative sex.

 In 2018 Sarah:

-Secured the acquittal of a man on allegations of sexual touching of his stepdaughter.
+Secured the acquittal of a man on allegations of sexual touching of his step daughter.